WU, Faysal Bank join hands

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-KARACHI: Western Union (WU) is collaborating with Faysal Bank to enhance its real-time bank account payout network in Pakistan, a statement said on Monday.
+KARACHI: Western Union (WU) is collaborating with Faysal Bank to enhance its real-time bank account payout network in Pakistan, a statement said.

 Receivers of international money transfers in Pakistan would benefit from WU’s real-time account payout capabilities via a far-reaching bank network in Pakistan, with Faysal Bank processing real-time transfers to more than 35 banks.